Heroh396/heroh396.github.io/work/_posts/2024-06-12-Turn-layoff-challenge-into-opportunity.md

 Additionally, contact recruiters directly with meaningful messages.
 Contact your connections (like Staff Engineers or Managers) and ask if they know of any opportunities.
 I've given you a sturdy fishing rod, so let's go fishing!

+I discovered a useful newsletter from [Resume Worded](https://resumeworded.com/) that provides weekly insights on CV creation.
+Below is a snapshot of this week's newsletter, which focuses on the theme of "Career Growth."
 ![career growth](/imgs/life/work/layoff_2.jpg)